-Careless mistakes are generally the ones that you come across as you’re reviewing your test that make you think “Wow, how did I get that one wrong?!”
+Careless mistakes are generally the ones that you come across as you’re reviewing your test that make you think, “Wow, how did I get that one wrong?!”
 These are an easy way to lose valuable points, so you need to have some idea of how to minimize their occurrence.

 First, slow down.
 Know the pace that you need to keep to finish the test successfully, and have some plans for time management, but overall, slow down and take as much time as you can for each question.

 Next, write down each step of the problem as you’re going through it.
 This is especially true if you’re using a calculator.
-Sometimes, you will arrive to an answer that is not represented by the answer choices.
-In this case, you know you’ve made a mistake and you’ll need a clear visual of the steps you took to arrive at your answer.
+Sometimes, you will arrive at an answer that is not represented by the answer choices.
+In this case, you know you’ve made a mistake and need a clear visual of the steps you took to arrive at your answer.
 If you don’t, you’ll have to start the problem over from scratch and solve the whole thing again.

 4. Be Familiar With the Resources Available